Lori Gaither – Lori’s son Logan worked with Southwestern Advantage while at the University of Arizona

 It has become very obvious to me that these two criteria are not all that common.
 As a teacher, I am also faced with constant education reform.
 It is also obvious that the public schools are faced with trying to level the playing field between those children who are blessed with quality parent involvement and those who are not.
 A parent armed with Southwestern books for their children could make THE difference in the academic success level for children.
 Previous to Logan or your child showing up on their doorstep and later delivering those beautiful products, that family may have had limited resources available.

 The mere act of a young, vibrant college kid sitting down with parents at the kitchen table and saying, “I know that you believe education is important to your kids” may be the turning point, the light bulb coming on for the first time.
-It may be the first time some parents have ever heard that education IS important to kids.
+It may be the first time some parents have had the “education IS important” conversation with their kids that gets the ball rolling.